iip-ecosphere/platform/platform/documentation/INSTALL.md

 **Resources** are added automatically when an ECS runtime is executed.
 The trace above shows the properties listing for a resource with identifier `a005056C00008`.

 **Containers** and **services** can be managed by stating the respective resource identifier after the command.
 Before starting containers/services, the respective item must be added to the platform, i.e., an add command for a container image or a service artifact must be specified.
 The items are stated in terms of URIs, at the moment usually files on the local file system.
+As service start commands have high technical requirements, in particular for distributed execution, these commands are since version 0.8.2 only available via an expert mode to be set when starting the CLI.

 ### Typical sequence of CLI commands
 For illustration, we now present a one typical sequence of CLI commands.
 We assume that in the example installation environment `a005056C00008` is a listed resource and `http://localhost/container.tgz` is a valid container artifact with name `myContainer` as indicated by the associated deployment descriptor.